-Fax: (03) 9663 3699
+Email: transport@accc.gov.au

 If within five Business Days of receiving notice in accordance with clause 7.5(a), the ACCC advises GrainCorp and any other party to the Dispute in writing that it wishes to be the arbitrator in respect of the Dispute, then the ACCC will be appointed to arbitrate the dispute and the arbitration will be conducted in accordance with clause 7.6.
 The ACCC may approve a member of the ACCC to make a decision under this clause7.5(b).